 The highest quality restorations at the best price!

-Our restoration garage offer highest quality service for a very fair price.
-As our team has years of experience specifically with restoring VW Buses we are well aware of the intricacies behind immaculately restoring a vehicle.
+Our restoration garage offer highest quality service for a fair price.
+As our team has years of experience exclusively with VW Buses we are well aware of the intricacies behind immaculately restoring these Bullis .
 After investing hundreds of hours into researching the best equipment and human capital on the market, we have arrived at the exceptional results we offer to our clients.
 The final product is a flawless amalgamation of art and science.

-Here is a list of Restoration Details that we deal with during a restoration.
-All of these features are included in a base restoration unless the client advises otherwise.
+Here is a list of elements we work on during a restoration.
+These features are included in a base restoration unless the client advises otherwise.

 - Completely sandblasted body